dotlang/language/README.md

 If you want to add a new shape (e.g. Triangle), you should add appropriate functions (And the case checks in `getShape` needs to be modified).
 If you want to add a new operation (e.g. print), you will need to add a new function that returns a lambda to print.

+Note that above `Shape` is very similar to "trait".

 ## Exception handling

 There is no explicit support for exceptions.
 You can return a specific `exception` type instead (or use `nothing` type to indicate exception).